 Well known on the southern-California club scene and recognized as a viral promotion titan, DJ V.I.P. leads L.A.’s next generation of DJs.
-Although his style is without a doubt, hip hop, VIP believes what makes the difference isn’t the songs he plays, but the journey he takes his audience on.
+Although his style is without a doubt, hip hop, V.I.P. believes what makes the difference isn’t the songs he plays, but the journey he takes his audience on.
 With his eclectic sensibilities and intuitive crowd interaction, DJ V.I.P. doesn’t just play records he creates environments.
-Known for a strong musical ear, VIP’s has contributed to studio work by artists like Ya Boy, Nipsey Hussle, Clyde Carson, Bobby Brackins and recently completed a 28 city tour alongside Interscope’s Millenium.
+Known for a strong musical ear, V.I.P.’s has contributed to studio work by artists like Nipsey Hussle, Clyde Carson, Ya Boy, Bobby Brackins and recently completed a 35 city tour alongside Nip Hussle.
 Along with mixtape hosting, production work and his monthly new music mixes, DJ V.I.P. continues to worker harder than most to be better than them all.
 Follow his journey.

 DJ V.I.P. grew up in the Bay Area and describes his early path in life as dominated by athletics.
 Playing baseball & basketball and later soccer and track, his world was dominated by competition.
 Musically, he grew up to the sounds of the 70s, as his parent’s enjoyed artists like Kool & The Gang, Earth, Isley Brothers, and Earth, Wind & Fire.
 He’d tag along with his parents to concerts like Carlos Santana and WAR, exposing himself to an elite level of showmanship he’d draw from later in life.
 By fifth grade, he was introduced to hip hop.